neilpa/cmd-colors-solarized/README.md

 | cyan      | #2aa198 | ESC[1;36m | cyan      | LightAqua   | Cyan        | 11         | 0098a12a |
 | green     | #859900 | ESC[1;32m | green     | LightGreen  | Green       | 10         | 00009985 |

 To make sure that the terminal is likely to use the best matching, the ColorTable is aligned with TERMCOL values.
 These values were pulled from PuTTY and other Solarized terminal profiles.
 This allows the same ANSI escape sequences to show the same in ANSI supported terminals.
 The PowerShell default colors are also matched for the $Host.PrivateData and PSReadLine to make them seemingly fit with the rest of the environments.

 WARNING
 -------

-Below are very simplified installation instructions.
-It **will not** update existing shortcuts because they have their own color mapping.
+Below are very simplified installation instructions. ~~It **will not** update existing shortcuts because they have their own color mapping.~~ With this latest version of the project, it is possible to apply to existing shortcuts, but it **will not** be easy to revert that change.
 It **will not** always play nice with traditional unix tools or compatability shims because Windows uses a fundamentally different color code mapping.

 Installation
 ------------

+### Update Registry for Console
+While this was the original process, this only changes the registry default and doesn't update the Command Prompt and PowerShell defaults when you launch those shortcuts.
+It is still something you may wish to do, but the recommended process is now to use the Update-Link utility.

 Import the `.reg` file of choice, e.g. `regedit /s solarized-dark.reg`.